-Google has always looked at the number of links a web page has to help determine where it should rank in search results.
-However it has always been about quality over quantity.
-Let us explain.
+So, while Google has always looked at the number of links a web page has to help determine where it should rank in search results, it should be remembered that its priority has always been about quality over quantity.
+Let us explain…

 There are websites known as link farms which contain no meaningful content but instead are made up of thousands of links pointing to websites owned by their paying customers.
 A link farm exists purely for the purpose of boosting the apparent popularity of other websites by increasing the number of incoming links each one has.
 Businesses that use this approach as part of their strategy may well find that it will come back to haunt them because it is a linking solution which is detested by Google.